pfps/use-cases/README.md

 # Use Cases

 This is a proposal for the repository to hold use cases for the RDF-star working group.
+Use cases are submitted as wiki pages in the repository wiki.

 ## Remove everything from this line when you're done